newrelic-experimental/nr-account-migration/README.md

 ## Getting Started

-The table below lists the scripts that can be used for different migration use cases.
+The table below lists the scripts that can be used for different migration and other use cases.

 These scripts, in some cases, require sequential execution as they build the data necessary to migrate entities from one account to another.